apache/druid/docs/content/configuration/auth.md

 ## Escalator
 The `druid.escalator.type` property determines what authentication scheme should be used for internal Druid cluster communications (such as when a broker node communicates with historical nodes for query processing).

-The Escalator chosen for this property must have the same type as an Authenticator in `druid.auth.authenticationChain.
-Authenticator extension implementors must also provide a corresponding Escalator implementation with the same type name if they intend to use a particular authentication scheme for internal Druid communications.
+The Escalator chosen for this property must use an authentication scheme that is supported by an Authenticator in `druid.auth.authenticationChain.
+Authenticator extension implementors must also provide a corresponding Escalator implementation if they intend to use a particular authentication scheme for internal Druid communications.

-### AllowAll Escalator
+### Noop Escalator

 This built-in default Escalator is intended for use only with the default AllowAll Authenticator and Authorizer.